team2393/FRC2025/README.md

 --------

  * Now: Prepare for next season.
-   Up-front information may appear on https://github.com/wpilibsuite/2025Beta As of Oct.
-16, WPILib and NI tools are available.
-   As soon as vendor libs are added, port swervebot to 2025 API.
+   As of Oct.
+17, https://github.com/wpilibsuite/2025Beta offers
+   WPILib, NI tools and some vendor libs.

+   - [X] Run Falcon and Pigeon with beta software
+   - [ ] Port swervebot to beta software

    Start with the "WPILib Installation Guide" mentioned above.
    Read the Software manual.
 Read all of it until "Advanced programming".
    May skip the details about LabVIEW, python, C++ since we're using Java.